SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

 This default value of ``nil`` turn means that all of the properties introduced by the ``Product`` class have a valid initial value.
-As a result, the failable initializer for ``Product`` can return ``nil`` at the start of the initializer if it is passed an empty string, *before* assigning a specific value to the ``name`` property within the initializer.
+As a result, the failable initializer for ``Product`` can trigger an initialization failure at the start of the initializer if it is passed an empty string, *before* assigning a specific value to the ``name`` property within the initializer.

 Because the ``name`` property is a constant,